Turkish distinguishes between dotted and dotless Is. There are capital and lowercase versions of both.

 - Herkesin hem güçlü hem de zayıf noktaları vardır.

-Please put a stop to this nonsense.
+We need to put a stop to this now.

 The teacher particularly emphasized that point.